AC/DC: 2018–present: Reunion, Power Up and tour

 AC/DC launched a dive bar on 2 October 2023, located at Club 5 Bar in Indio, called the High Voltage Dive Bar.
 AC/DC performed a co-headlining act for the Power Trip music festival at the Empire Polo Club in Indio, California, on 7 October, which was their first show in seven years, with Williams being part of the line-up after coming out of retirement, and American drummer Matt Laug, who had previously played for Slash's Snakepit and Alice Cooper, replacing Rudd.
-The band hinted at another tour to occur in 2024; the mayor of Munich, Dieter Reiter, confirmed that they had booked a show in the Olympic Stadium for 12 June 2024.
+The band hinted at another tour to occur in 2024; the mayor of Munich, Dieter Reiter, confirmed that they had booked a show in the Olympiastadion for 12 June 2024.
 Founding drummer Colin Burgess died on 16 December 2023, aged 78.

 On 6 February 2024, the band published a teaser on their social media accounts, showing the band's lightning bolt symbol flickering before the words "Are You Ready" appear and their song of the same name plays.
 This led to fans speculating that they would come back to touring after eight years.
 On 12 February, the Power Up Tour was announced, with former Jane's Addiction bass guitarist Chris Chaney replacing Williams.
-The European leg of the tour began on 17 May and concluded on 17 August, with American band the Pretty Reckless as their support act for all twenty-four performances.
-AC/DC reissued their entire catalogue on gold vinyl for their 50th anniversary on 15 March 21 June and 27 September 2024, as part of the AC/DC 50 series.
-They have also reissued two Australasia-only albums – High Voltage and T.N.T. (both 1975), only available at the High Voltage Dive Bar.
-On 2 December 2024, the band announced a second leg of the Power Up Tour in North America for thirteen shows, with the Pretty Reckless as their support act.
-On 23 June 2025, the band announced an Australian leg for five shows in November and December, including a show for the BP Adelaide Grand Final, with Amyl and the Sniffers as the opening act.
+The European leg of the tour began on 17 May and concluded on 17 August, with American band The Pretty Reckless as their support act for all twenty-four performances.
+The band also announced a North American leg in April and May on 2 December 2024, with the Pretty Reckless, an Australian leg in November and December, including a show for the BP Adelaide Grand Final announced on 23 June 2025, with Amyl and the Sniffers as the opening act, and announced a South American and North American leg for February to September 2026 with the Pretty Reckless on 3 November 2025, with an extra show in Winnipeg on 20 September 2026, announced on 16 March.

+AC/DC reissued their entire discography on gold vinyl for their 50th anniversary on 15 March, 21 June and 27 September 2024, as part of the AC/DC 50 series.
+They have also reissued two Australasia-only albums – High Voltage and T.N.T. (both 1975), only available at the High Voltage Dive Bars at Gelsenkirchen, Seville, Munich, London, Paris and Minneapolis.